Liberal welfare reforms: Health and Welfare

+The Relief Regulation Order 1911 removed restrictions on relief provided to widows and their children, together with individuals who were infirm as a result of old age.
+At the same time, the order forbade the granting of outdoor relief to persons seen as able-bodied except under certain situations.
+The Poor Law Institutions Order 1913 prohibited children aged between 3 and 16 (as noted by one study) “from being maintained in a general workhouse for more than six weeks.”

+The Public Health (Prevention and Treatment of Disease) Act 1913 empowered local authorities to formulate tuberculosis schemes, In 1914, local authorities received grants from the government to provide maternal and child welfare services. while the Criminal Justice Administration Act 1914 compelled magistrates to allow for sufficient time to be made for paying fines.
+As noted by the historian C. P. Hill, this legislation was both merciful and economical, as it helped to reduce the prison population.

-Under part 1 of the National Insurance Act 1911, compulsory health insurance was provided for workers earning less than £160 per year.
+Under Part 1 of the National Insurance Act 1911, compulsory health insurance was provided for workers earning less than £160 per year.
 The scheme was contributed to by the worker who contributed fourpence, the employer who contributed threepence and the government who contributed twopence.
 The scheme provided sickness benefit entitlement of nine shillings, free medical treatment and maternity benefit of 30 shillings.
 An estimated 13 million workers came to be compulsorily covered under this scheme.
 Part 2 of the act gave workers the right to sick pay of 9s a week and free medical treatment in return for a payment of 4d a week.
 Sick pay would be paid for 26 weeks of sickness.
 The medical treatment was provided by doctors who belonged to a "panel" in each district.
 Doctors received a fee from the insurance fund for each panel patient they treated.
 The act also gave workers the right to unemployment pay of 7s 6d a week for 15 weeks in return for a payment of 2½d a week.
 This scheme was also financed through the contributions of workers and government.
 Although only a minority of workers were insured by this scheme, it nevertheless covered a number of trades and industries, such as shipbuilding, which were particularly vulnerable to fluctuations in employment.

 Although the National Health Insurance scheme was not universal in its coverage, it was nevertheless of great benefit to the majority of Britons.
 The scheme safeguarded health and made Britain a fitter nation, while doing much to accustom wage earners to medical attention.
 Doctors also benefited from the scheme in that it provided most of them with a more reliable and higher income, and led to an increase in the number of doctors.
 The National Health Insurance scheme arguably paved the way for the eventual establishment of the more comprehensive and universal National Health Service (NHS).